What is the Forex Market?

 Those that use the Forex Market are very diverse from Institutions, Governments to Individual Investors such as retail traders.
-The Forex Market began to emerge in 1978 when the worldwide currencies were allowed to ‘float’ in accordance with ‘Supply and Demand’.
-Originally it was the sole domain of the banks and central banks, as various reforms, regulation and technological changes occurred over the years which eliminated the credit risk the forex market was opened up to literally anyone and hence the boom in the forex market in recent years.
-Whilst all transactions still go through the largest FX banks such as Citigroup, UBS and Deutsche Bank who are known as the ‘Sell Side’ ie they sell the fx financial products to the ‘Buy Side’ those participants that buy those FX products.
-It is these that we are interested in.
+The Forex Market began to emerge in 1978 when the worldwide currencies could ‘float’ in accordance with ‘Supply and Demand’.
+Originally it was the sole domain of the banks and central banks, as various reforms, regulation and technological changes occurred over the years.
+This eliminated the credit risk when the forex market opened up to literally anyone and hence the boom in the forex market in recent years.
+Whilst all transactions still go through the largest FX banks such as Citigroup, UBS and Deutsche Bank, known as the ‘Sell Side’ ie they sell the fx financial products to the ‘Buy Side’ those participants that buy those FX products.
+It is these that we’re interested in.

 The buy side participants are (in no order of importance):